skodapetr/skodapetr.github.io/src/content/post/2022-11-25-open-slides-editor.md

 The list above is only a suggestion.
 We should compile the final list after an extensive analysis.
 The objective is clear, analyze, design and implement a tool to support the slides-as-code approach.

+---

+*Update*: 13.9.2025:

+An implementation was created in bachelor thesis [Open Slides Editor]() available [online](https://olcorolcor.github.io/OpenPresentationsForEducation/).
+The thesis contains very good analysis and related work section.
+There the author identifies [Marp](https://marp.app/) as a solution with a similar approach.
+The application allows user to utilize lanes, images, metadata tags and export to Reveal.js.

+---

+*Next iteration*:

+- Explore [Slidev](https://github.com/slidevjs/slidev) as a new related work.
+- Consider ability to use Markdown files as the source of truth.
+  The motivation is to provide as open serialization format as possible.
+- Enable conversion to and from RDF, to enable SPARQL based query and slides modification.
+- Check PowerPoint presentation format.
+- Provide better options for the export.
+- Provide multi-screen editor to see slides content as well as a preview.

 [reveal.js]: <https://revealjs.com/>
 [slides]: <https://slides.com/>